StevenBlack/intl/readme.md

 ----
 #### `*:GENMENUX <expC> (GENMENUX Directive)`

-Define whats GENMENU.PRG program to use.
+Define whats `genmenu.prg` program to use.
 This is helpful if you want to use a different menu generator for a particular menu.
-Called: Setup snippet, CONFIG.FP
+Called: Setup snippet, `config.fpw`

 ----
 #### `*:HIDE /m._HIDE (GENMENUX Directive)`

 Hides the menu bar during the running of the MPR file and shows it at the end.
-This is useful if you use a lot of *:IF statements and don’t want the user to see a lot of menu activity.
+This is useful if you use a lot of `*:IF` statements and don’t want the user to see a lot of menu activity.

 ----